Knowledge Centre

 A healthy lifestyle is paramount for the treatment and prevention of mood disorders.
 Healthy lifestyle includes a combination of healthy eating, regular exercise and reduced alcohol consumption.
 Lifestyle changes help to relieve the symptoms and may even prevent mood disorders.
 Exercise The therapeutic benefits of exercise include boosting confidence and self-esteem, relieving muscular tension, promoting……

-Read MoreTop 10 sleep tips
+Read MoreTop tips for management mental health

 Read More